 However, ask the young and the young at heart who continue the bonfire tradition today, and the most common response is that the fires illuminate the way for Santa Claus’ (or Papa Noel, as the Cajuns say) flying sleigh and eight reindeer to find the homes of local good girls and boys.

-Another option to experience the Louisiana holiday bonfire tradition is Festival of the Bonfires, held at Lutcher Recreational Park on December 8-10, 2017.
+Another option to experience the Louisiana holiday bonfire tradition is Festival of the Bonfires, held at Lutcher Recreational Park on December 14-16, 2018.
 Visitors can expect Louisiana cuisine, live entertainment, crafts, children’s areas and a bonfire lighting each evening.
+View the full schedule of events.